© 2025 KPCW

 Theobald is suing Park City government and his neighbors Sarah and Gerry Hall, who belong in the same HOA as the Carahers.
 Sarah Hall is the chair of the Park City Planning Commission.

-Theobald accuses the Halls and the Carahers of deleting covenants, conditions and restrictions, or CC&Rs, that govern the wetlands on their properties.
+Theobald accuses the Halls and the Carahers of deleting covenants, conditions and restrictions, or CC&Rs, that govern the wetlands on their properties, from their Home Owner Association documents guidelines.

 CC&Rs are private agreements among landowners, but in this case, Theobald claims they are tied to the original conditions of approval for the neighborhood and therefore law.